 The outline is an often misunderstood element in the creative process.
-Some writers eschew it completely, considering it to limit their imagination, while others set out to plot their stories so completely there will be no surprises along the way.
+Some writers eschew it completely, considering it to limit their imagination.
+Others set out to plot their stories so completely there will be no surprises along the way.

-As I see it, the purpose of the outline is to help writers see beyond their fixed ideas to a more dynamic version, before losing themselves in the world of the story.
+As I see it, the purpose of the outline is to help writers see beyond their fixed ideas to a more dynamic version.
+This is important to discover before we lose ourselves in the world of our story.